ShehryarX/graphql-store/README.md

   - Will ensure there are enough products to be checkout out
   - Will update product count upon successful purchase

+## Adding Security

+All parameters on the API protect against:

+- Inputs of `null`
+- Invalid MongoIDs

+Depth limiting:
+To prevent attacks where a hacker could provide deep queries, we prevent against access a very high depth.
+The current API will prevent against depths greater than 6.
+As you can imagine, having a very high depth means more time is devoted toward resolving that query.
+In all cases of our use, we wouldn't want to exceed a depth of 6.

+This is reflected by the `app.js` file.

 ## Documentation

 Here's the documentation [link](https://shehryarx.github.io/shopify-intern-challenge/) to the server.

 Below are some queries you will probably want to test.
 You can test them live on a Heroku server I deployed [right here](https://shielded-waters-96177.herokuapp.com/graphql).
+Note this might take a few seconds to set up because the Heroku server probably needs to spin up again.

 List all shopping carts: